Accessibility Resources (AR)

 Look for the ebook online that may already be available for your class.
 Search using the ISBN or search using the book title, edition and author.
 ISBN numbers are 10 or 13 digit numbers used for uniquely identifying the book.
 You might find them in your class syllabus, or within the first four to ten pages of book(s), or when you go to TCC's bookstore to lookup books using your class schedule info or the CRN, aka Course ID.
-There are sources that can help you locate eBooks or printed books: Students can purchase or rent books/etextbooks from places such as Vital Source, the publishers website, Amazon and our Bookstore -- usually in PDF format.
-Students can cut-out the middle man (AR) by checking these places before buying printed textbooks or contacting the AR.
+There are sources that can help you locate eBooks or printed books: Students can purchase or rent books/etextbooks from places such as Vital Source, the publishers website, Amazon and our Bookstore—usually in PDF format.
+Students can cut-out the middle man (Accessibility Resources) by checking these places before buying printed textbooks or contacting Accessibility Resources.

 - Vital Source — Good source for accessible etexts/ebooks//digital books.
 Search by 10 or 13 digit ISBN—also try title.
 This may also provide publisher name.

-Vital Source Special Request (link for Instructors, Librarians and Accessibility Resources staff) Form for Assistance needed with contacting the publisher to find an Accessible etextbook or file.
-TCC/AR will use this.
+- Vital Source Special Request (link for Instructors, Librarians and Accessibility Resources staff) Form for Assistance needed with contacting the publisher to find an Accessible etextbook or file.
+TCC/Accessibility Resources will use this.

 - Publisher: BVT Publishing — offers etext/ebooks/digital books, either individually or in package deals.